vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 Set the cursor blink rate in millisecond, between 50ms (20 blinks per second) and 5000ms (blinking every 5 seconds).

+## ShowBuiltinUnits

+Show built-in units in the `UnitsMenu` even when a units file was loaded.

+## HideBuiltinUnits

+Hide built-in units in the `UnitsMenu` when a units file was loaded.
+The built-in units will still show up if the units file fails to load.

 # States

 The calculator can save and restore state in files with extension `.48S`.